1. Skip to content

 Nudity as antidote to industrialization

-A 2022 Deutschlandfunk Kultur podcast describes Germany as "one of the cradles of cultivated nudity."
+A 2022 Deutschlandfunk Kultur podcast described Germany as "one of the cradles of cultivated nudity."

 Nakedness on private grounds is considered legal, even if visible from outside.
 The same applies to naked sunbathing, unless otherwise stated by local laws.

-FKK's roots date back to the late 19th and early 20th centuries when Germany was abuzz with social reform movements aiming to redress industrialization's impact on people's health.
+FKK's roots date back to the late 19th and early 20th centuries when Germany was abuzz with social reform movements aiming to redress the impact of industrialization on public health.

-At the time, living in cramped, polluted cities was wreaking havoc on their physical and mental well-being.
+At the time, living in cramped, polluted cities was wreaking havoc on people's physical and mental well-being.

-The movement's proponents believed that enjoying the feeling of sun, air and water on bare skin amidst a community of like-minded individuals was beneficial, fostering not only a healthy body image but helping heal an assortment of maladies that included TB, rickets, and seasonal affective disorder — now known as SAD.
+Proponents of the movement believed that enjoying the feeling of sun, air and water on bare skin amid a community of like-minded individuals was beneficial, fostering not only a healthy body image but helping heal an assortment of maladies that included tuberculosis, rickets and seasonal affective disorder — now known as SAD.

 It was also a form of rebellion against the rigid moral attitudes of the 19th century.